nesl/ice40_examples/README.md

 Downloading the VM Image:
 Download one the following pre-made virtual machine images here:

-* https://ucla.box.com/s/jrd58laojxagop5urewt6qawcrhzwzm5 (from April 2020: latest versions of all the tools and Ubuntu; needs testing)
+* https://ucla.box.com/s/jrd58laojxagop5urewt6qawcrhzwzm5 (from April 2020: latest versions of all the tools and Ubuntu; needs testing; username = developer and password = Verilog==Fun!).
-* https://ucla.box.com/s/fyapf4i4462b5od4ml5p057aljtvq2rx (from 2016: older versions of various tools and Ubuntu; been used extensively)
+* https://ucla.box.com/s/fyapf4i4462b5od4ml5p057aljtvq2rx (from 2016: older versions of various tools and Ubuntu; been used extensively; username = developer and password = verilogisfun).

 and then unzip the contents of the image into your Virtualbox images folder--e.g. for Mac, this folder is in ~/VirtualBox VMs/.